sota-zk-labs/cm24-projects/README_template.md

 # {Project Name}

-Enter the name of your project above and provide a brief description of your project.
+Enter the name of your project above and provide a brief description of your project including what is the impact for the ecosystem or society.

 ## Team Information